|Serial Mastermind: Developed for Spring 2020 ICS3U|

-As the photo below depicts (to come), this is a two-player Arduino UNO game in which users attempt to guess their opponent's secret code, depicted on RGB LEDs, through logical deduction.
+As the images below suggest, this is a two-player Arduino UNO game in which users attempt to guess their opponent's secret code, depicted on RGB LEDs, through deduction.

-For example, if your opponent's code is RGR and your first guess in RGB, you will receive a response code of 20, meaning you got 2 colours in their correct position and 0 colours that were not.
-On your second guess you submit RGG for which the response code remains 20, confirming that the first two colours are correct.
-Your third obvious guess is, RBR, the response is 30, you are declared a winner and the code will turn on your Winner LED to inform the audience of your superiority :)
+For example, if your opponent's code is RBR and your first guess in RGB, you will receive a response code of 11, meaning you got 1 colour in its correct position and 1 colour that was not.
+On your second guess you submit RBB for which the response code remains 20, confirming that 2 colours are correct.
+If your third obvious guess is, RBR, the response is 30, you are declared a winner and the code will turn on your Winner LED to inform the audience of your superiority :)